kaittli/DH110-22F/README.md

 ### Cognitive walkthroughs
 I conducted both an independent cognitive walkthrough and one in class.
 They both involved new users testing my Figma prototype and answering some accompanying questions on a Google Form.
 I had various important key takeaways such as the importance of confirmation popups, using unambiguous labels, and sufficient contrast in elements.
 ### Preference Test
 Some of the elements that I had internal debate over was put into a preference test to ask users what is ideal for them.
 I asked three users their thoughts for three button variations and three popup variations.
 There were both good and bad points to the 2nd and 3rd button variation, so I decided to combine feedback from both of them to create a final novel button variation which I received approval for.
-I then decided on using the 1st popup variation as the white was overall found to be the most representative of a popup
+I then decided on using the 1st popup variation as the white was overall found to be the most representative of a popup.

 |**Button Preference**|**Popup Preference**|
 |------------------|------------------|
 |![buttonpref](./assignment07/OwnGoalsPreference.png)|![popuppref](./assignment07/PopupPreference.png)|